fumiakinagashima/fsharp-api-template/README.md

-# API Server with F#
+# F# API Template

-Web server with F# fundamental.
-Routing and CRUD with PostgreSQL.
+F# API Template is a template for Rest API with F#.